 fbpx

 The Maine Artisan Bread Fair is one of a kind.
 It is a fair dedicated solely to real bread and everything associated with this most ancient and central staple.
-The Maine Grain Alliance has sponsored the Bread Fair for twelve years and the offerings have grown each year.
+The Maine Grain Alliance has sponsored the Bread Fair for fifteen years and the offerings have grown each year.
 While you will be captivated by the wares in each booth, you will also be able tantalize your taste buds as you sample foods ranging from pizzas cooked in wood-fired ovens, fresh sourdough loaves, sweet pastries, and a variety of other locally produced delicious food.

-Come for the artisan halvah, maple syrup, jams, butter, cheese, the best books and equipment for baking at home, professional bakers to answer your questions, live music, beautiful kitchen linens, demos, and superb Maine made foods!
+Come for the artisan halvah, maple syrup, jams, butter, cheese, the best books and equipment for baking at home, professional bakers to answer your questions, live music, beautiful kitchen linens, demos, and superb Maine-made foods!

 The Details:

-DATE: Saturday, July 29th 2023
+DATE: Saturday, July 26, 2025

 PLACE: Skowhegan State Fairgrounds

-PARKING: $5
+PARKING: Free

 Vendors: Over 60 vendors await you at the Artisan Bread Fair.
 Please see the list below, continually updated.